SSM Meets Video Diffusion Models: Efficient Long-Term Video Generation with Structured State Spaces: Background

-In terms of the architecture of diffusion models, 2D U-Net~\citep{unet} architectures are commonly used for image data.
+In terms of diffusion model architecture, 2D U-Net~\citep{unet} is commonly used for image data.
 In 2D U-Net-based models, spatial attention layers are incorporated between the convolutional layers.
-These spatial attention layers enhance the ability to focus on relevant spatial features and improve the quality of the generated images.
-Although we adopted a U-Net-based architecture for the diffusion model, \citet{dit} explored architectures based on Vision Transformers (ViT)~\citep{vit}.
+These spatial attention layers enhance the ability to focus on relevant spatial features, thereby improving the quality of the generated images.
+Although we adopted a U-Net-based architecture for the diffusion model, Diffusion Transformers (DiT)~\citep{dit} explored architectures based on Vision Transformers (ViT)~\citep{vit}.